 Since Amblyopia is a problem with the brain's ability to read information sent by the affected eye, making the brain use and build better connections with the eye will help to correct the problem.

-- Eye drops: If your child has problems wearing an eye patch, Atropine eye drops can be put in the good eye.
-The drops will cause the good eye to be blurry, encouraging the brain use the other eye.
+Eye drops: If your child has problems wearing an eye patch, Atropine eye drops can be put in the good eye.
+The drops will cause a good eye to be blurry, encouraging the brain to use the other eye.